 In boxing, this simply means dodging and slipping punches and also hitting the point at which the target moves to.

 Having extraordinary reflexes will undoubtedly take your game to the next level.

 For some fighters, it comes naturally but it’s a skill that can certainly be improved simply by practicing.
 If you want to know how to improve reflexes, then master the following exercises.

 The double end bag should be mandatory equipment within your training regime.
 It allows you to work on your punch co-ordination, timing and reflexes.

 There is the double double end bag which helps you with body shots as well as head shots.
 However, for rapid reflexes you want to work on the single double end bag as it bounces back and forth at a faster pace.

-The aim is speed and timing, not power.
+The aim is speed, accuracy and timing, not power.
 If you’re new to this, it will take a while to get used to.
 Focus on your straight shots in ones and twos, then once you get used to it, aim for three or four punches in a row.

 2) Elastic Head Ball

 The elastic head ball is just a soft bouncy ball that’s attached to a head gear (snap back cap is fine) with an elastic cord.

 As far as I know, it doesn’t seem like you can purchase this piece of equipment.
 However, it took me about 20 minutes to make one, although it only lasted a few weeks due to a weak cord used.